AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 ## How to extend it

 The idea moving forward is that not every criteria will necessarily be provided by the core package - it should be extensible by developers looking to implement something that might be quite specific to their application.
 This should be mostly straightforward.
-Due to the fact that the criteria that are made available come from a scan of all loaded assemblies, it should only be necessary to provide a dll with an implementation of **IPersonalisationGroupCriteria** along with the definition editor angular view and controller - **definition.editor.html** and **definition.editor.controller.js** - as embedded resources.
+Due to the fact that the criteria that are made available come from a scan of all loaded assemblies, it should only be necessary to provide a dll with an implementation of **IPersonalisationGroupCriteria** along with the definition editor angular view, controller and translation service - **definition.editor.html**, **definition.editor.controller.js** and **definition.definition.translator.js** respectively - as embedded resources.

 There's one gotcha though, which is that it's not (I believe) possible to load an angular controller into Umbraco once the back-office application itself has bootstrapped.
 The only way to do this is via a property editor, specifically it's **[PropertyEditorAsset]** attribute which is detailed [here](http://issues.umbraco.org/issue/U4-3712).